Services Offered by Gutter Guard Companies

 Gutter Guard Installation

-While most gutter guards demand professional installation, others have straightforward DIY installation.
+While most gutter guards need professional installation, others have straightforward DIY installation.
 Brands such as LeafGuard and LeafFilter include installation services as part of their packages.
-For new gutter systems, we recommend high-quality stainless steel micro-mesh and aluminum guards.
+For new gutter systems, we recommend high-quality aluminum or stainless steel micro-mesh guards.
 A few other options include reverse-curve gutter guards and PVC screens.
 Warranty coverage and efficacy will differ based on which gutter guard type you choose.

-Many gutter guard installers offer full gutter system replacement.
+Many gutter guard providers offer full gutter system replacement.
 This is particularly true if you choose a one-piece system such as LeafGuard's, where the gutters already have built-in guards.
 Technicians will measure and trim each piece on-site to match your home's dimensions.
-Comprehensive gutter installation includes downspouts, hangers, end caps, and other components in one package.
+Comprehensive gutter installation includes hangers, end caps, downspouts, and other components in one package.
 Companies usually won't force you to get professional installation with your new gutters.
-However, if you have a two-story or taller home, we recommend it to give you peace of mind.
+However, if you have a two-story or taller home, we recommend it so your system can work to its full potential.

-Sudden temperature changes, standing water, and debris accumulation can lead to leaky, less effective gutters.
-Ask each installer about its repair packages and policies.
+Temperature changes, standing water, and debris accumulation can lead to leaky, less effective gutters.
+Ask each installer about its repair policy.
 Some providers won't repair a gutter system if a different company installed it.

-Cleanings at least twice a year are a must to maximize your gutters' life span.
-Debris, such as grit from shingles, leaves, small particles, and pine needles, can collect and lead to clogs, particularly on gently sloping roofs.
-Most companies offer annual cleaning packages so you won't have to do the cleaning yourself.
+Cleanings at least twice a year are essential to maximize your gutters' life span.
+Debris, such as grit from shingles, small particles, pine needles, and leaves, can collect and lead to clogs, particularly on gently sloping roofs.
+Most companies offer annual cleaning packages so you won't have to climb a ladder yourself.

 Factors To Consider When Choosing a Gutter Guard Company

-- Cost: Get estimates from multiple companies so you can compare prices.
-Some contractors offer a comprehensive price for complete gutter installation.
-Others bill individually for gutter guard installation, fascia board replacement, and gutter cleaning.
+- Cost: Get estimates from more than one provider so you can compare prices.
+Some contractors will charge a flat rate for complete gutter installation.
+Others charge individually for gutter cleaning, fascia board replacement, maintenance services, and gutter guard installation.

 - Expertise: Each gutter guard installer has a different level of expertise.
-Look at a company's website to see the services it offers, and find a provider that matches what services you need.
+Look at a company's website to see the services it offers, and find a provider that aligns with what services you need.

-- Licensing:Gutter guard companies might have to hold licenses and permits according to Tennessee and Chattanooga regulations.
-They should also have workers’ compensation insurance and general liability coverage to protect staff and clients.
-Reach out to your local government to learn more about what's required, and verify a company is in compliance before signing any contract.
+- Licensing:Gutter guard companies might have to hold business licensing according to Georgia and Marietta regulations.
+They should also carry workers’ compensation insurance and general liability coverage to protect staff and clients.
+Reach out to your local government to learn more about what's required, and confirm a company is in compliance before signing any contract.

 How Much Do Gutter Guards Cost?